You can volunteer for us. Today. Yes, you.

 Our office is open during the school year from 11 a.m. to 5 p.m., but please also join our virtual office on Discord to get information on events, opportunities and more!

 Zip.
 Zilch.
 Nada.
 Nyet.
 In a word, none.
 Aside from being the official campus newspaper, we’re also the place on campus for students to learn how to do journalism.
 Our editors teach you the basics of the craft, and we frequently hold seminars with journalists from The Real World to improve our skills.

 However much you want.
 If you want to write one story a semester, we’re cool with that.
 If you want to spend twenty hours a week in our office and see your name in the paper almost every issue, we’re especially cool with that.
 We also understand that school comes first, so we totally understand if you stop showing up in late November and March because of term papers.

 5. When are meetings?

-Meetings are off for the summer.
-This is where we discuss administrative issues, plan parties and shoot the shit.
+Staff meetings are where we discuss administrative issues, pitch stories, plan parties and shoot the shit.
 But you can drop by anytime!
-We love it when people drop by, especially if they want to help produce the physical paper on Mondays.
+We love it when people drop by, especially if they want to help produce the physical paper on Mondays, biweekly.
 It’s here where we choose what stories go where in the paper, design and proofread each page, and eventually send out our final product to the printers.

 6. I want to help out, but I don’t know what I want to write about… Is that a problem?